janderland/fql/docs/index.md

 ## Mutations

-Queries lacking both [variables](#variables) and the `...` token perform mutations on the database by either writing a key-value or clearing an existing one.
+Queries lacking [variables](#variables) and the `...` token perform mutations on the database by either writing or clearing a key-value.

 > Queries lacking a value altogether imply an empty
 > [variable](#variables) as the value and should not be